This article contains SPOILERS for WandaVision, and the Avengers movies.

 WandaVision, of course, exists as a show within a show.
 A show within several shows, actually, as the season takes viewers on a tour through sitcom history, beginning with 1960s Dick Van Dyke pastiche before tipping its hat to classics like Bewitched and The Brady Bunch.
 Black and white turns to color and capris to bell bottoms, but Wanda, Vision and their friends’ lives remain bound to the tried and true formats.
 Mostly.
-The whole thing is getting just wobbly enough that Vision senses something is amiss.
-And Wanda, sensing his discomfort, blinks a tiny spell and resets the script about ten seconds earlier, a minor re-write of their scene, so she can assuage his concerns before he voices them and they can continue towards a pat ending and rolling credits.
+The whole thing got just wobbly enough that Vision sensed something was amiss.
+And Wanda, sensing his discomfort, blinked a tiny spell and reset the script about ten seconds earlier, a minor re-write of their scene, so she could assuage his concerns before he voiced them and they continued towards a pat ending and rolling credits.

-The show is still teasing out its mystery but it’s becoming clear that Wanda isn’t under a spell here; she’s the spell caster.
+As the show teased out its mystery, it became clear that Wanda isn’t under a spell here; she’s the spell caster.
 In Marvel Comics, Wanda has “reality manipulating” powers that are vaguely defined enough that they can be the catalyst for pretty much any fantastical plot the writers are interested in concocting.
 In this show, the extent to which Wanda is in control of this hyper-normal sitcom reality is unclear.
 Reality manipulation is about as sci-fi as a franchise can get but then, manufacturing a happy reality that exists in defiance of a frequently cruel and uncaring world is not exclusively the domain of superheroes.
 Not by a long shot.

 Over the last few years, a good deal has been made of “fake news” — the proliferation of highly biased if not outright fake narratives from news media.
 That’s a problem, but I’m less interested in that brand of fake news than I am of a more insidious version of fake news that is a bigger problem precisely because it’s smaller.
 They’re the little stories we tell ourselves and the people around us in order to get by.
 Tiny spells to manipulate reality in small ways, writing our own scripts in defiance of the real world in an attempt to cope.